 The Farewell Weekend is being held at the picturesque Ballannette Country Park on Ballamenagh Road in Baldrine,

-Our big wallaby farewell promises to be a great event with things to do for all the family, including pop-up food outlets, games and craft stalls.
+Our big wallaby farewell promises to be a great event with things to do for all the family, including pop-up food outlets, games and stalls.

-It’s also a last-minute opportunity to get your hands on our wallaby merchandise and buy tickets for our prize draw to win a small wallaby sculpture, which the winner can choose to have designed by one of our selected trail artists or decorate themselves.
+It is also a last-minute opportunity to get your hands on our wallaby merchandise and buy tickets for our prize draw to win a small wallaby sculpture, which the winner can choose to have designed by one of our selected trail artists or decorate themselves.